 2. In addition, the Committee shall also identify and obtain any additional documentation that might further its understanding of the situation, which may include but not necessarily be limited to third-party contracts, program regulations, mission statements, information from previous years, etc. The Committee may also identify and carry out any additional interviews that might further its understanding of the situation, including but not limited to interviews with the student and University faculty and staff.

-3. Each Consultation shall include, but not be limited to, the following questions to the extent relevant to that Knowledge Party’s role:
+3. Each Consultation shall include, but not be limited to, the following questions to the extent relevant to that Knowledgeable Party’s role:

 a.
 What is the nature of the “normal operation” of the program, service, or activity?

 b.
 What are the stated objectives of the program, service, or activity?

 c.
 Can the student be admitted to the program, service, or activity without significant changes?
 Changes are significant if they impair the objectives identified in (iv)3b, above.